List of Tiny Toon Adventures characters: Fifi La Fume

+Fifi La Fume (voiced by Kath Soucie in 1990–2002 of the original series, Marieve Herington in Tiny Toons Looniversity) is a young, purple and white female skunk with a pink bow in her hair.
+Based on Pepé Le Pew, she shares his character traits of having a French accent and aggressively seeking romance, only to find the object of her affection is repulsed by her odor and aggressive advances.
+Unlike Pepé Le Pew, Fifi often takes being rejected to heart and cries over it.
+Fifi often unsuccessfully attempts to chase males who have ended up with white stripes painted down their backs, such as Furrball, Calamity Coyote, and Little Beeper.
+Fifi does not mind if males chase her and can control her stench, although it sometimes can be triggered when she becomes romantically in love.
+Some episodes downplayed her romantic life, and showed her doing random group activities with other characters.
+She lives in a striped 1959 Cadillac in a wrecking yard.
+The only one that seems interested in her is Hamton.

+In Looniversity, she wears a black sweater, is French-Canadian, and her romantic personality is modified.

 Shirley McLoon

-Shirley "The Loon" McLoon (voiced by Gail Matthius) is a loon citizen of Acme Acres.
+Shirley "The Loon" McLoon (voiced by Gail Matthius in 1990–2002 of the original series, Natalie Palamides in Tiny Toons Looniversity) is a young loon citizen of Acme Acres.
 She is based on Daffy Duck's main love interest, Melissa Duck.
 She speaks with a thick Valley girl accent.
 Although she seems reasonably intelligent, she is obsessed with superficial New Age paraphernalia.
 Her name is a pun on fellow New Age aficionado Shirley MacLaine, and she later appeared in an episode of Animaniacs, standing next to MacLaine.
-Most characters refer to her as "Shirley the Loon" rather than "Shirley McLoon".
+She can tell fortunes, obtains psychokinetic powers, and is a skilled ballerina; the former hobbies earning her the derisive nickname "Shirley the Loon".
 She appears not to notice the negative connotations of the nickname and often recites "Oh, what a loon I am" while meditating.
-Shirley is romantically pursued by Plucky Duck and Fowlmouth.
+Shirley is romantically pursued by Plucky Duck and Fowlmouth, although she seems to tolerate Plucky's self-centeredness more than Fowlmouth's publicly embarrassing crude behavior and bad language.
 Despite her annoyance with Plucky's flirtatious gestures, Shirley does seem to care for him and occasionally dates him.
-According to writer Andrew Stanton, She is the Girly Girl to Elmyra’s Tomboy because Elmyra is a perky, happy-go-lucky tomboy and Shirley is an intelligent Girly Girl.
 Shirley often hangs out with Babs and Fifi.
-She can tell fortunes, obtains psychokinetic powers, and is a skilled ballerina.